 At the beginning, our interlocutor at Schneider Electric was the innovation (R&D) department.
 Now, we are working and discussing with the business unit, Division Power and Dinnov (M. Abadie, E. Boumediene, X. Herreros) in charge of designing and producing the circuit-breakers.
 The targeted users are the R&D engineers of Schneider Electric that use simulation tools for designing new models or improving existing circuit breakers.
-This collaboration continues with new modeling and simulation challenges (flexible parts, multiple impact laws) with the CIFRE PhD of Rami Sayoud.
+This collaboration continues with new modeling and simulation challenges (flexible parts, multiple impact laws) a collaboration launched in October 2023 with Dr Emmanuel Frangin, a master student should be recruited in 2024.